-- The Employer agrees to continue B.C.
-Hydro's Employee And Family Assistance Program (EFAP) which is available to employees, their spouses, and dependent family members.
-The program offers professional and confidential assistance and support through problem identification, assessment, referral and treatment. - This Employer-funded, confidential, assessment/referral service will be monitored by a Joint EFAP Committee who shall be responsible for making recommendations on how to improve the operation of the Employee And Family Assistance Program.
-The Joint EFAP Committee shall consist of one representative from the Employer and the Union with each Party selecting its representatives subject to its sole discretion.
-It is understood that other employee groups may provide representation on the committee. - 26.03 The Employer will consult with the Committee regarding the selection of local providers of EFAP services.
-The Employer will not select local providers to which the Committee has reasonable objections. - All information related to the Employee and Family Assistance Program shall be maintained in confidence and shall not be raised in evidence by either Party at any arbitration hearing under this Agreement.
+- 26.01 The Employer agrees to continue B.C.
+Hydro's Employee and Family Assistance Program (EFAP) which is available to employees, their spouses, and dependent family members.
+The program offers professional and confidential counselling and work life support. - 26.02 The Employer will consult with the Union prior to a change to the provider of EFAP services. - 26.03 All information related to the Employee and Family Assistance Program shall be maintained in confidence and shall not be raised in evidence by either Party at any arbitration hearing under this Agreement.
 In this regard, an arbitrator shall not have the right to subpoena any Employee and Family Assistance Program representative or any documentation related to the functioning of the Employee and Family Assistance Program including, but not limited to, any documentation concerning the participation of any Employee.